ChenglongMa/SkinToneClassifier/README.md

 This can be used to detect **face** or **skin area** in the specified images.
 The detected skin tones are then classified into the specified color categories.
-The library finally generates results to report the detected faces (if any), dominant skin tones and color category.
+The library finally generates results to report the detected faces (if any), dominant skin tones and color categories.

 ---